KitLykos/federal-website-scanner/OOBEE_INTEGRATION.md

 This document explains the Oobee accessibility scanner integration with our site evaluation tools.

-## Current Status: Simulation Mode ✨
+## Current Status: Simulation Mode Only ⚠️

-The integration is currently running in **simulation mode** as a proof-of-concept.
+**IMPORTANT: This integration is currently running in simulation mode and does NOT perform actual accessibility scans.**

+The integration generates **fake accessibility data** to demonstrate the infrastructure.
 This demonstrates:

 - ✅ CI pipeline integration structure
 - ✅ Configuration management
 - ✅ Results processing and artifact handling
 - ✅ Parallel execution alongside Unlighthouse
-- ⏳ Actual Oobee scanner execution (pending package resolution)
+- ❌ **Actual Oobee scanner execution (NOT WORKING - scanner fails to run)**

 ## Architecture